SignPath/Website-old/src/drafts/oss_policy.md

     * Privacy policy:
       * Link to your privacy policy or “This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.”
       * Remember to specify the privacy policies of other Open Source or third party components your application uses if your users are affected.
+**Investigate accusations of violation**
+  When SignPath Foundation receives complaints about violation of the Code of Conduct, the project team must assist in verification, investigation and root cause analysis.

 ### Additional conditions for OSS library subscriptions (SignPath Foundation)